uozrobotics/hackathon2025_ws/doc/challenge.md

 to the reference trajectory, despite the slippery terrain.
 The score will be calculated based on the measurement of the lateral deviation, as measured by the `path_matching` node.

+## Score calculation

+The score calculation is based on:
+* the total time to reach the end of the path
+* the distance of the robot to the path (except in the crops field)
+* the surface covered by the weeder in the field

+There is also different source of penalties:

+TODO: write the penalties